Charish53/Quantacus.Ai-/README.md

 ---

-This **README.md** is structured with engaging emojis and clear explanations of the models used and results obtained.
-It provides a professional yet fun look for your repository.
-Let me know if you need any more changes! 😊
+This **README.md** should now be complete with the correct image paths.
+You can now upload the images to the **`images/`** folder in the repository, and the links will work correctly.
+Let me know if you need further modifications! 😊